Thilinaweerasekara2003/AsenaUserBot/README.md

 <div align="center">
   <img src="https://telegra.ph/file/c8fb85a31bd60499677b0.jpg" width="200" height="200">
-  <h1>Avatar UserBot</h1>
+  <h1>ᴀᴠᴀᴛᴀʀ UserBot</h1>
 </div>
 <p align="center">

-Avatar UserBot is a bot that makes it easy for you to use Telegram.
+ᴀᴠᴀᴛᴀʀ UserBot is a bot that makes it easy for you to use Telegram.
 It is completely open source and free.
     <br>
         <a href="https://github.com/quiec/AsenaUserBot/blob/master/README.md#kurulum">Kurulum</a> |
         <a href="https://github.com/Quiec/AsenaUserBot/wiki/G%C3%BCncelleme">Güncelleme</a> |